-I am in the business of busting food myths and food phobias now, so why stop before figuring out a way to drink milk?
+I am in the business of busting food myths and food phobias.

 I wanted to show myself that I could.
-And give myself the option to drink milk and eat ice cream if that should be what I crave.
+And give myself the option to drink milk and eat ice cream if that’s what I crave.
 I already tolerated cream in my coffee and allthecheese.
 I wanted the freedom and the option to go even further.
-Plus I had a feeling that it could be beneficial.
+Plus I had a feeling that it could be great.

-So I am trying to tell you, dear reader, that if you are scared of milk: no need.
-And if you are lactose intolerant or even allergic to milk, it is not the milk that is to be blamed.
+I am trying to tell you, dear reader, that if you are scared of milk: no need.
+And if you are lactose intolerant or even allergic to milk, it is not the milk.
 It may just be your body’s state, and if it is worth it to you to acclimate to drinking milk, you probably can.

-How are we supposed to eat what we crave when we are afraid of food that might, in fact, be good for us?!
+How are we supposed to eat what we crave when we are afraid of food that might be good for us?!